xuyungang/scIGANs/README.md

     - *Output:*
          - `-o --outdir`    \[STR]   output directory. \<optional> Default: current working directory
 ### <a name="input"></a>Input file format
+scIGANs take tab-delimited text file(s) as input.
+The expression count matrix file is required and needs to be imputed.
+The cell labels file is optional and contains the cell labels, each per row with the same cell order as in expression matrix file.
+The following shows the toy example formats.
 ![input format](https://raw.githubusercontent.com/xuyungang/Reproducibility/master/scIGANs/scIGANs_input.png)
 ### <a name="test"></a>Run with test_data
 `scIGANs scIGNAs/install/path/test_data/ercc.txt -n 1 [options]`